pie-framework/math-validation/README.md

 * more advanced literal validation (todo)
 * block input that is clearly too large/unrelated (eg: a user can type in gobbledy-gook - we should just abort if we see that)

+## Capabilities

+- comparing linear equations in one variable
+- linear equations in two variables
+- 2-way inequalities with one or two unknown variables
+- compound inequalities in one variable
+- trigonometric identities or functions
+- inverse trigonometric functions
+- it can also handle degrees, radians and gradians
+- recognises similar notation for logarithms and based logarithms

 ### things that'd be great (but we may have to park until we have more time)

 * a faster latex parser